nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 ```

-* `readFileSize()` -  The function converts the size of the file from bytes to a human-readable format, such as KiB, MB, or GB, depending on the size of the file.
+* `readFileSize()` -  Converts the size of the file from bytes to a human-readable format, such as KiB, MB, or GB, depending on the size of the file.

-* `resetFileInput()` -  Clear our Global variables to make sure we still don't have a file selected after we performed an action with it.
+* `resetFileInput()` -  To ensure that no file is selected after an action has been performed with it, we clear our global variables.

-As we can see, we'll need to add the next set of variables into our application so we can get our `logData()` and `resetFileInput()` fully completed.
-Back up at the top of the file, we need to declare our new global variables.
-Add these variables just above the `constructor()`, with your previously defined variables:
+12. The addition of the next set of variables allows for the `logData()` and `resetFileInput()` functions to work as intended.
+Declare these new global variables above the `constructor()`:

 ```
 @ViewChild('fileInput')